ukscone/set_overscan/README.md

 Because I need to use mknod to create a special file the script must be run by root or using sudo.

 Use the included Makefile to build overscan and then run the set_overscan.sh script.
-You currently use the + & - keys to change each setting in turn & the q key to move to the next overscan value to change.
-The script currently does not automatially write the settings to /boot/config.txt but i'll be adding that.
+You currently use the arrow/cursor keys to change each setting in turn & the q key to move to the next overscan value to change.
+The script writes the final values to /boot/config.txt

-Russell "ukscone" Davis 2013-03-08
+Russell "ukscone" Davis 2013-03-10